conspiracyrip/ExceptionlessVEH/README.md

   void *retaddr; // [rsp+0h] [rbp+0h] BYREF

   if ( Wow64PrepareForException ) // <- swap this pointer out to our own
-   // thus get called with same args as RtlDispatchException, which is PEXCEPTION_RECORD, see where im going with this?
+   // thus get called with same args as RtlDispatchException, which is PEXCEPTION_RECORD
     Wow64PrepareForException(&STACK[0x4F0], &retaddr); // <- swap this pointer out to our own

   // code execution before RtlDispatchException.!

-  if ( (unsigned __int8)RtlDispatchException(&STACK[0x4F0], &retaddr) )
+  // thus install our own handler, so we can get called with RtlGuardRestoreContext, rather than crashing <3 if ( (unsigned __int8)RtlDispatchException(&STACK[0x4F0], &retaddr) ) {
-  {
     RtlGuardRestoreContext((PCONTEXT)&retaddr, 0i64);